4TUResearchData-Carpentries/workshop_notes/README.md

 Here you find the "lesson notes", that is the commands that the instructors type during the workshop lessons.
 During the R lesson, these commands are continuously appended to the directory `data-carpentry`.
-This directory contains the RStudio project you have working with in class.
+This directory contains the RStudio project you have working with in class, except for empty directories.

 #### Usage